 A great number of private adoptions happen because a friend of a friend put the birth mother in touch with the prospective adoptive parents.
 Be proactive and let everyone you are comfortable with know you are actively seeking a child to adopt.
 Rely on the word-of-mouth of your friends, family, acquaintances and colleagues.

-If you adopt a child without an adoption agency, you will still incur the cost of the home studies, legal expenses, and birth mother expenses, but you will avoid unnecessary adoption agency fees.
+If you adopt a child without an adoption agency, you will still need an adoption attorney, and you will still incur attorney’s fees and costs, the cost of the home studies, and possibly birth mother expenses, but you will avoid unnecessary adoption agency fees.
 And, please, make sure the attorney you hire is experienced in adoptions.

 3. Adopt a Florida child.

 The cost of hiring two attorneys – one here in Florida, and the other in the state where the birth mother resides – makes adopting a child from another state much more expensive.
 The attorney and/or agency fees involved in applying for placement in Florida of a child born out of state – through the Interstate Compact on the Placement of Children – increases expenses.
 It goes without saying that travel expenses can make adopting a child from another state or another country significantly more expensive.

 For more information on how to save money on adoption, contact Adoption Law Source, P.A., at (727) 835-7832, and ask for attorney Melissa A. Tartaglia.

 The contents of this website are intended for informational purposes only, and not to be construed as legal advice.
 Please consult with an attorney of your own choosing to determine your legal rights and obligations.